I-dle: 2021: I Burn and Soojin's departure

 On January 11, the group released their fourth EP, I Burn, with its lead single, "Hwaa".
 According to Hanteo Chart, I Burn debuted at number one on the daily album chart with 75,510 copies sold.
 The album also debuted atop the Gaon Retail Album Chart, with 59,086 copies sold.
 The music video for "Hwaa" reached 10 million YouTube views in 29 hours.
 Two days later, the album was reported to have charted on the iTunes Top Album charts in 51 countries, including the Netherlands, New Zealand, Canada, Russia, Brazil, Italy and Finland.
 For the first time since their debut in 2018, all songs from I Burn was charted on the Melon chart.
 "Hwaa" topped domestic charts and attained commercial success on Billboard charts, peaking at number five on K-pop Hot 100 and number eight on World Digital Songs.
 The song also topped on NetEase Music's real-time chart and weekly K-pop chart for two consecutive weeks after release.
 "Hwaa" also achieved 10 music show wins, the most since their debut in 2018; (G)I-dle was also awarded a triple crown for "Hwaa".
 On January 27, (G)I-dle released the official English and Chinese versions of "Hwaa".
 Songwriting credits for the Chinese version of "Hwaa" were given to Yuqi, the group's Chinese member.
 On February 5, (G)I-dle released a version of "Hwaa" remixed by Dimitri Vegas & Like Mike, the band's first collaboration with foreign artists.

 On March 4, it was announced that Soojin would go on hiatus following alleged bullying accusations from former classmates.
 On April 29, (G)I-dle released the song "Last Dance" alongside Universe.
-Due to Soojin's hiatus, Universe and Cube Entertainment redistributed her vocal parts amongst the remaining five active members in the group.
+Due to Soojin's hiatus, Universe and Cube Entertainment redistributed her vocal parts amongst the remaining five active members.
 The single peaked at number 142 on the Gaon Digital Chart and at number 16 on the Billboard World Digital Songs Sales chart.
 Yuqi became the second (G)I-dle member to debut as a soloist, with the release of her debut single album A Page on May 13.
 The album consists of two lead singles, "Giant" and "Bonnie and Clyde", with the concept of "A page of Yuqi's autobiography story and endless possibilities".

 On May 21, it was announced that Soyeon was in the final stages of preparing for her comeback, slated for a June release.
 She released her first solo EP Windy on July 5.
-On August 14, 2021, Cube Entertainment announced that Soojin departed from the group and that (G)I-dle would continue as five-member group thereafter.
+On August 14, Cube Entertainment announced that Soojin departed from the group and that (G)I-dle would continue as five-member group thereafter.